-User Datagram Protocol (UDP) is unreliable transport layer protocol, which have no guarantees that whether the recipient will receive the data or not.
-UDP don’t have any connection establishment process like Three Way Handshake in TCP protocol.
-Therefore, this protocol also known as connectionless protocol.
+User Datagram Protocol (UDP) is an unreliable transport layer protocol, which has no guarantees whether the recipient will receive the data or not.
+UDP doesn’t have any connection establishment process like Three-Way Handshake in TCP protocol.
+Therefore, this protocol is also known as a connectionless protocol.

 UDP gives a high transmission speed between sender and receiver.
-Therefore, it is used in high speed deserving applications likes Live Broadcasts and Telephonic conversations.
-As UDP don’t have error checking and correction mechanism, therefore, UDP is suitable for purposes where error checking and correction are either not necessary or are performed in the application.
+Therefore, it is used in high-speed deserving applications likes Live Broadcasts and Telephonic conversations.
+As UDP doesn’t have error checking and correction mechanism, therefore, UDP is suitable for purposes where error checking and correction are either not necessary or are performed in the application.

 Protocol which use UDP : DHCP, DNS.